 Orange Getaway Driver Pedal

-On the menu for January 2026 are the Orange Guitar Pedals, freshly added and carefully selected.
+Fresh on the menu for 2026 are the Orange Guitar Pedals, freshly added and carefully selected.
 These New units are available to order online with fast, secure delivery from trusted UK retailers.
 Read on for full details, specifications, demos, videos, reviews, and the best places to buy the Orange Guitar Pedals today.

 Description

-On the menu for January 2026 are the Orange Guitar Pedals, freshly added and carefully selected.
+Fresh on the menu for 2026 are the Orange Guitar Pedals, freshly added and carefully selected.
 These New units are available to order online with fast, secure delivery from trusted UK retailers.
 Read on for full details, specifications, demos, videos, reviews, and the best places to buy the Orange Guitar Pedals today.

 The Getaway Driver is an amp-in-a-box type pedal with just three dials – Volume, Bite (tone) and Gain.
 While the pedal adds its vintage vibe on all amplifiers, it really excels when used with the amplifier’s clean channel, even ones with a bright cap.
 It also makes a great clean boost, with low Gain and high Volume pushing amps over the edge into classic overdrive.